johnpeart/johnpeart.github.io/src/posts/blogpost/2015-04-20-eurovision-first-listens.md

   semifinal: 1
   final: true
   commentary: |
     The Romanian entry is a carbon copy of the classic modern pop ballad formula.
-There's a kind of Backstreet Boys vibe to it, but without any of the class; which in itself is saying something!
+There’s a kind of Backstreet Boys vibe to it, but without any of the class; which in itself is saying something!

 - country: "Georgia"
   emoji: "🇬🇪"